agranlund/castaway/readme.txt

 -------------
   Put a TOS 1.xx rom image next to castaway.prg and call it "tos.img".

+  This package comes with EmuTOS1.3 but replacing it with an official Atari TOS image is highly recommended.

   Drag and drop an .ST or .MSA disk image onto castaway.prg to start.
   Alternatively, install castaway as an application that automatically launches .ST images when double clicked.